oracle/pgql-lang/pages/pgql-1.1-spec.md

 Aggregate Operator | Semantic | Required Input Type
 --- | --- | ---
-`COUNT` | counts the number of times the given expression has a bound. | not null `MIN` | takes the minimum of the values for the given expression. | numeric `MAX` | takes the maximum of the values for the given expression. | numeric `SUM` | sums over the values for the given expression. | numeric `AVG` | takes the average of the values for the given | numeric
+`COUNT` | counts the number of times the given expression has a bound (i.e. is not null). | any type, including vertex and edge
+`MIN` | takes the minimum of the values for the given expression. | numeric, string, date, time (with timezone), or, timestamp (with timezone)
+`MAX` | takes the maximum of the values for the given expression. | numeric, string, date, time (with timezone), or, timestamp (with timezone)
+`SUM` | sums over the values for the given expression. | numeric `AVG` | takes the average of the values for the given. | numeric

 `COUNT(*)` is a special syntax to count the number of pattern matches, without specifying an expressions.
 Consider the following example: